speedie1337/spmenu/docs/run-docs.md

 **NOTE: By default it will hide any entries matching `spmenu` (for convenience) but you can unhide these if you wish through the configuration file.**

+Flatpaks are also functional, provided they use valid .desktop entries.
+You can use Flatpaks with spmenu_run by passing `-d`. $DESKTOP_DIR and
+$ICON_DIR must contain Flatpak paths though.
+If you have a new config, these variables should be defined properly already.

 ## Bookmarking

 spmenu_run provides bookmarking entries or just general text if preferred.
 To